-- The Arboretum may not issue permits for certain dates when photography sessions would interfere with scheduled events.
+- The Arboretum reserves the right not to issue permits for certain dates when photography sessions would interfere with scheduled events.

 Stock and commercial photography requires advance arrangements.
 Projects involving commercial or stock photography (such as photos taken for publications, catalog shoots, commercials, professional videos, and the like) should contact Tricia Dickinson, (608) 265-9005, at University Communications and Marketing to review campus commercial use policies and location agreements.
 She will work with the Arboretum to set guidelines for your project.